 - dizziness, lightheadedness, or fainting

-- chest pain and pressure (angina)
+- chest pain and pressure, known as angina

 - heart palpitations

 - swelling in your legs and feet, known as edema